vacp2p/rfc/ETHCHAT.md

 In order to extend the protocol to a group chat, one uses an ADKG to replace the X3DH step in the previous combination X3DH + Double Ratchet.

+Distributed Key Generation (DKG) is a method for initiating threshold cryptosystems in a decentralized manner, all without the need for a trusted third party.
+DKG serves as a fundamental component for numerous decentralized protocols, including systems like randomness beacons, threshold signatures, Byzantine consensus, and multiparty computation.

+Most DKG protocols assume synchronous networks.
+Asynchronous DKG (ADKG) has been studied only recently and the state-of-the-art high-threshold ADKG protocols is very inefficient compared to its low-threshold counterpart.

+Here low-threshold means that the reconstruction threshold is set to be one higher than the number of corrupt nodes, whereas high-threshold protocols admit reconstruction thresholds much higher than the number of malicious nodes.

+Existing ADKG constructions tend to become inefficient when the reconstruction threshold surpasses one-third of the total nodes.
+In this proposal we suggest using the scheme by Kokoris-Kogias et al. (https://eprint.iacr.org/2022/1389) which is designed for $n = 3t + 1$ nodes.

+This protocol can withstand the presence of up to t malicious nodes and can adapt to any reconstruction threshold $l \geq t$.
+The key point of the proposal is an asynchronous method for securely distributing a random polynomial of degree $l\geq t$.
+The proposal includes Python and Rust implementations (https://github.com/sourav1547/htadkg).

-Using an ADKG allows a set of users, which want to define a group chat, defining a common secret key which will be used as a root key for the double ratchet.
+One observes that using an ADKG allows a set of users, which want to define a group chat, defining a common secret key which will be used as a root key for the double ratchet.
 Using an ADKG defines a room key, which essentially defines the group itself.

-Among the proposals for ADKG algorithms, there is a proposal by Kokoris-Kogias et al. ([https://eprint.iacr.org/2022/1389](https://eprint.iacr.org/2022/1389)).
-It includes Python and Rust implementations ([https://github.com/sourav1547/htadkg](https://github.com/sourav1547/htadkg)).

-Once the double ratchet is initialized, the communication in this group is 1-to-1, meaning that group member C cannot see the messages between group members A and B.
-The fact of defining a room key makes impossible for outsiders to communicate with group members if the latter are not willing to.
+Once the double ratchet is initialized, the communication in this group is 1-to-1, meaning that group member C cannot see the messages between group members A and B. The fact of defining a room key makes impossible for outsiders to communicate with group members if the latter are not willing to.

 ## n-to-n version